Jon Leung – CCTV

-Exploring notions as conditioning and self-reflection, he’s interested in the discourse and conception of art, rather than merely the ‘production’ of it.
+Exploring notions as conditioning and self-reflection, he’s interested in the discourse and conception of art, rather than merely the ‘production’.
 By posing questions and setting up ambiguous frameworks wherein his art-practice takes place, he undermines and eliminates preconceived and thus biased interpretations.

-Jonathan Leung addresses this issue head on with his provocative work “CCTV#2” 2009-2010.
-This sculpture and performance piece, involves a replica of Beiijng’s China Central Television Station building.
-Designed by Rem Koolhaas, the building which came to be known as dakucha “big pair of boxer shorts,” is a symbol of Chinese state media power.
-In Leung’s sculpture the legs of the “boxer shorts” create an altar for a large incense stick which was burned over the course of eight days in a public performance on a roundabout at Sui Wo Road and Wong Chuk Yeung Street in the post-industrial area of Fo Tan.
+Jonathan Leung addresses this issue head-on with his provocative work “CCTV#2” 2009-2010.
+This sculpture and performance piece involves a replica of Beijing’s China Central Television Station building.
+Designed by Rem Koolhaas, the building, which came to be known as dakucha, “big pair of boxer shorts,” is a symbol of Chinese state media power.
+In Leung’s sculpture, the legs of the “boxer shorts” create an altar for a large incense stick, which was burned over the course of eight days in a public performance on a roundabout at Sui Wo Road and Wong Chuk Yeung Street in the post-industrial area of Fo Tan.
 Using humor and irony, Leung captures China’s changing attitudes towards the Mainland, how economic ties have begun to stifle criticism.”

 On display at the Museum of Contemporary Art Antwerp in 2009

 Also shown at Martin van Blerk Galerij for the exhibition Victimdesign (2008)

 The CCTV-sculpture is the first public installation in Fo Tan / Hong Kong.

 Wood, steel, 120cm incense stick, 150 x 90 x 90cm